-My main research interests are in the social and economic determinants of health and health behaviours and understanding pathways to improve people's lives.
+My main research interests are in the social and economic determinants of health, lifecourse and ageing research.

 My PhD in Public Health from University College London addressed socioeconomic inequalities in cervical cancer screening.
 Previously, I was awarded a BSc in Psychology at the University of Stirling (2008) and MSc in Health, Community & Development at the London School of Economics (2009).